Bishop of Speyer

 The Bishop of Speyer is the Ordinary of the Roman Catholic Diocese of Speyer, which is a suffragan see of the Archdiocese of Bamberg.
 The diocese covers an area of 5,893 km².
-The current bishop is Karl-Heinz Wiesemann.
+The most recent bishop was Karl-Heinz Wiesemann.

 Listed here are the bishops of the diocese and auxiliary bishops.

 Bishops to 1802

 At some point, the bishops of Speyer acquired imperial fiefs.